Free Twitter Analytics

 Hootsuite has a free plan to allow users to have access to their Twitter analytics tools.

-This tool is both free for the simple version and paid for the advanced version.
+This tool is free for the simple version and paid for the advanced version.
 The free version allows the management of two Twitter accounts and a schedule of 5 posts.
-For more than that number of Twitter accounts, a Twitter user needs to pay to use the Hootsuite tools.
+For more than that number of Twitter accounts, a Twitter user must pay to use the Hootsuite tools.
 Nevertheless, even the free version of Hootsuite is awesome.

 Here are some of the exceptional features of Hootsuite: